20 Best Places To Visit Near Bangalore Within 100 Kms: A Short Getaway

 Idol Of Nandi at Nandi Hills, a place to visit near Bangalore within 100 kms.

 Bangalore, known as the “Garden City” of India, is a vibrant hub of culture, technology, and nature.
 While the city itself is captivating, the surrounding areas are equally enticing, offering a range of experiences from historical forts to scenic hills.
+There are plenty of amazing places to visit near Bangalore within 100 kms that promise peace, adventure, and scenic charm.
 If you’re looking for a quick escape from the city’s hustle and bustle, there are plenty of nearby destinations perfect for a day trip.
-Here’s a list of the top 12 places to visit near Bangalore within 100 kilometres.

 Explore the best places to visit near Bangalore within 100 kms, perfect for weekend getaways, nature escapes, spiritual visits, and thrilling treks.